sandhyaparna/Data-Science/Deep Learning/Hyperparameter Tuning.md

 * Smaller datasets and architectures seem to require larger values for weight decay while larger datasets and deeper architectures seem to require smaller values.
 Our hypothesis is that complex data provides its own regularization and other regularization should be reduced.
 * The optimal weight decay is different if you search with a constant learning rate versus using a learning rate range.
 This aligns with our intuition because the larger learning rates provide regularization so a smaller weight decay value is optimal.

+### Batch size
+* larger batch sizes make larger gradient steps than smaller batch sizes
+* Large batch sizes may result in different outputs during run and may fall into local mimima
+* Use smaller batch size for consistent results